-Clarkia is a genus of about 40 species of annuals in the family Onagraceae, mostly native to western North America.

-Clarkia is a genus of about 40 species of annuals in the family Onagraceae, most native to western North America.
-Clarkia produces cheerful, cup-shaped blooms in various shapes and colors.
-Flowers typically have four sepals and four petals united at the base of the flower tube.
-Clarkias are easy to grow beauties that will bring vivid color and charm to your summer garden.
+Clarkia produces cheerful cup-shaped blooms in various shapes and colors.
+Its flowers typically have four sepals and four petals united at the base of the flower tube.
+Clarkias are easy-to-grow beauties that will bring vivid color and charm to your summer garden.

 The genus was named after the famous explorer Captain William Clark (1770-1838).

-Some species of Clarkia, including Clarkia amoena, Clarkia affinis, and Clarkia lassenensis, were formerly classified in a genus called Godetia, hence their common name “Godetia”.
+Some Clarkia species including Clarkia amoena, Clarkia affinis and Clarkia lassenensis were formerly classified in the genus called Godetia, hence their common name “Godetia”.
 It’s also worth mentioning that Godetia was named after the Swiss botanist Charles Henri Godet (1797-1879).

 Clarkia symbolizes enthusiasm and charm.

-Interesting facts about Clarkia:
+Interesting facts about Clarkia

-Clarkia honors William Clark (1770 - 1838) of the Lewis and Clark expedition.
 William Clark and Meriwether Lewis are the most famous explorers of America’s natural landscape, as well as its flora and fauna.
 They explored what would become the Western United States.
 The expedition discovered hundreds of plants new to science, although Native Americans knew all of them very well.

 Understanding how genetic changes alter developmental processes to generate phenotypic diversity has been one of the major objectives of evolutionary developmental biology.

 Several species are grown ornamentally, especially Clarkia amoena.